Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Performance Comparison: 2C4L-RAQR vs. 3C5L-RAQR

 For the RAQR, the communication bandwidth $B_{\text{RAQR}}$ is bounded by the transient response speed of the system, i.e., the transient relaxation time $\tau_f$ required for the Rydberg atoms to establish a new steady state upon the signal variations \cite{meyer2018digital}.
 In practical room-temperature vapor cells, this transient response is governed not only by the internal cascade decay of atomic states but also macroscopically constrained by the transit time of atoms flying across the laser beam profile and the power broadening of lasers or other signal fields.
-The baseband instantaneous bandwidth can be defined as \cite{hu2023improvement, meyer2018digital}

-In Section IV-D, we will elaborate the exact numerical solution of $B_{\text{RAQR}}^j$ from the time-dependent Lindblad master equation.

-The ergodic channel capacity of RAQRs is expressed as\footnote{In fact, the signal-dependent noise in RAQRs is fundamentally coupled with the RF signal state, i.e., the $ \mathcal{P}_1$-related PSN in Eq.\eqref{PSN}, $\Gamma_\text{EIT}$-related QPN in Eq.\eqref{QPN} as well as non-AWGN BBR noise.
-Hence, the classical Shannon channel capacity formula that requires standard AWGN distribution is no longer applicable for RAQRs \cite{8450017}.
-In this work, considering the weak $\Omega_{\text{sig}}$ and the strong $\Omega_{\text{LO}}$, we adopt the Gaussian achievable rate as a tractable performance metric and model the effective SNR $\gamma^j_{\text{RAQR}}$ by incorporating the signal-dependent noise term.}
+In Section IV-C, we will elaborate the exact numerical solution of $B_{\text{RAQR}}^j$ from the time-dependent Lindblad master equation.
+The {achievable rate} of RAQRs is expressed as\footnote{In fact, the signal-dependent noise in RAQRs is fundamentally coupled with the RF signal state, i.e., the $ \mathcal{P}_1$-related PSN in Eq. \eqref{PSN}, $\Gamma_\text{EIT}$-related QPN in Eq. \eqref{QPN} as well as non-AWGN BBR noise.
+Hence, the classical Shannon channel capacity formula that requires standard AWGN distribution is no longer applicable for RAQRs \cite{8450017}. {Considering the weak $\Omega_{\text{sig}}$ and the strong $\Omega_{\text{LO}}$, this work follows the Gaussian achievable rate as a tractable performance metric and incorporates the effective SNR $\gamma^j_{\text{RAQR}}$ term.}}

 To evaluate the relative performance of different receiver architectures, we consider a classical RF receiver utilizing a standard conductor antenna.
 The isotropic antenna captures power through its effective aperture $A_{\text{CL}}= G_{{r}} \frac{\lambda_{\text{RF}}^2}{4\pi}$, where $G_{{r}}$ denotes the antenna gain.
 Given $\mathbb{E}[|h|^2]=1$, the averaged received signal power $P_{S, \text{CL}}$ after the LNA is given by